tracktownsoftware/MicrosoftWinFormsDesignerSDK_DesignModeBug/README.md

 - Uses DesignTools "server only" approach

 # Reading application settings fails in NET6 WinForms designer
-To reproduce using the MyButtonLibrary nuget package from this repo's \pack\packages folder:
+Steps to reproduce this bug using the MyButtonLibrary nuget package from this repo's \pack\packages folder:
 1) In VS2022 make a new NET6 WinForms project
 2) Copy \Pack\packages\MyButtonLibrary.1.0.100.nupkg to a local Nuget feed and in your NET6 WinForms project add a Nuget reference to it
 3) From VS2022 tools window drag and drop MyButton control onto Form1